 This is a great way of socialising from the comfort of your own home.

 If you’re not ready to reconnect with the community, it’s still a good idea to get outside and enjoy some fresh air and Vitamin D.

 3. Write a letter to a new pen pal or old friend!

 This is a great way of keeping your mind active and reconnecting without having to leave your house.

-We hope this blog post has been helpful.
+We hope this blog post has been helpful and given you some tips for socialising as an older Australian.
 If you’re feeling socially isolated or want to know how your Home Care Package can help you reconnect and get out and about again, feel free to get in contact with your Care Manager on 1300 497 442.